 In-depth look at a theme in cultural expression arising from interactions between countries and regions; focus on contemporary or historical issues; material from literature, visual arts, music, mass media, and more; general process through which cultures are formed in mutual and uneven relationships; original research project.
 Requirements: GE CLAS Core International and Global Issues course.

 Readings in pedagogical theory and practice, second language acquisition; experience designing activities for teaching and assessment with critiques based on current theories and approaches; development of reflective practices toward one's language teaching.
+Taught in English.
 Same as FREN:5000, GRMN:5001, SLA:5000, SPAN:5000.

 Focused discussion of critical discourses and paradigms that have contributed to development of contemporary literary and cultural theory.